deepinv/deepinv/docs/source/user_guide/other/utils.rst

    * - :func:`deepinv.utils.plot_inset`
      - Plots an image with an inset zoomed view for detailed examination of specific areas.
    * - :func:`deepinv.utils.plot_videos`
-     - Creates and visualizes videos from sequences of images or frames.
+     - Plots and animates a list of image sequences.
    * - :func:`deepinv.utils.plot_ortho3D`
      - Plots 3D orthographic projections for analyzing data or model outputs in three dimensions.